 - Local beekeepers can help relocate honeybee colonies.

-- If you see wasps or yellow jackets entering a small hole in the side of your home, it’s a sign of a nest that will be to be treated properly.
+- If you see wasps or yellow jackets entering a small hole in the side of your home, it’s a sign that there is a nest that will need to be treated.

 - Never seal a nesting site until you are certain there are no pests present—otherwise you risk driving them further into the home as they seek a way out.